Volunteers With Us

 Cooking and serving dinner

 Cutting hair or providing other "personal care" services

 To get involved at PATH, click here.

 Keep Our City Clean

-Every other month, Downtown Fellowship helps clean up the East Village neighborhood on a Saturday morning.
+Every other month, Downtown Fellowship partners with the San Diego Rescue Mission to clean up the streets of East Village and serve those in need of supplies and resources.
 This service is greatly appreciated by local residents, including everyone from those in the high rises to those on the streets.
 To stay in the loop for Community Clean-Up Days, enter your email address below.